scipy-conference/scipy_proceedings/papers/alexandr_fonari/alexandr_fonari.rst

 This use of existing libraries allows developers to devote more time to developing new features instead of re-inventing established methods.
 As a result, such a complementary approach improves the performance of computational materials software and reduces overall maintenance.

-The Schrödinger Materials Science Suite [Schr]_ is a proprietary computational chemistry/physics platform that streamlines materials discovery workflows into a single graphical user interface (Materials Science Maestro) [Link to website]_.
+The Schrödinger Materials Science Suite [Schr]_ is a proprietary computational chemistry/physics platform that streamlines materials discovery workflows into a single graphical user interface (Materials Science Maestro).
 The interface is a single portal for structure building and enumeration, physics-based modeling and machine learning, visualization and analysis.
 Tying together the various modules are a wide variety of scientific packages, some of which are proprietary to Schrödinger, Inc., some of which are open-source and many of which blend the two to optimize capabilities and efficiency.
 For example, the main simulation engine for molecular quantum mechanics is Jaguar [Jaguar]_ proprietary code.
+Proprietary classical molecular dynamics code Desmond (distributed by Schrödinger, Inc.) [Desmond]_ is used to obtain physical properties of soft materials, surfaces and polymers.
 For periodic quantum mechanics, the main simulation engine is Quantum ESPRESSO (QE) [QE]_ open source code.
-Proprietary classical molecular dynamics code Desmond (distributed by Schrödinger, Inc.) [Desmond]_ is used to obtain physical properties of soft materials, surfaces and polymers.
+One of the co-authors of this proceedings (A. Fonari) contributes to the QE code in order to make integration with the Materials suite more seamless and less error-prone.
+Also there is a push to use portable ``XML`` format as the input/output format for QE, this has been implemented in the Python open source ``qeschema`` code [qeschema]_.

 Figure :ref:`fig2` gives an overview of some of the various products that compose the Schrödinger Materials Science Suite.
 The various workflows are implemented mainly in Python (some of them described below), calling on proprietary or open-source code where appropriate, again, to improve the performance of the software and reduce overall maintenance.